Lord-Raymik/CS121_Lab8/BankOnIt/README.md

 public static void main(String[] args)
 ```
+Create a new bank
+call start() on the bank
 ```

 public Bank()
 ```
 set admin to be a new Admin made with a default constructor
-set customers to be an empty ArrayList of customers
+call loadCustomers() and set customers to equal it's return value
 ```

 public String menu()